halvorot/halvorot/README.md

 **My profile:**
 - MSc in Cybernetics and Robotict from NTNU, specializing in Autonomous Systems.
-- Software engineer focusing on Java/Kotlin, Apache Kafka, CI/CD, and DevOps practices.
+- Software engineer with a main focus on Java/Kotlin, Go, AWS, Apache Kafka, and CI/CD & DevOps practices.
 - Website: https://halvorteigen.no
 - LinkedIn: https://www.linkedin.com/in/halvor-teigen/